Will & Estate Planning Lawyers Northern Beaches

 If you have young children or vulnerable beneficiaries, a testamentary trust might be the right tool to help you look after them.
 As the name suggests, a testamentary trust is made under a will and begins at the death of the testator.
 Trusts enable you to financially support someone without giving them direct control of the assets.
 They can also help protect your estate from third party claims, ensuring that your assets are used to benefit those you love.

 There can also be potential tax benefits of using a testamentary trust which you should discuss with a lawyer and accountant.
 As with all forms of estate planning, a testamentary trust is not right for everyone.
 The administration of a trust costs money each year that it operates.
 This includes annual tax and auditing costs and could also include the trustee’s professional fees.
-Our Northern Beaches wills and estate solicitors can help you decide whether a testamentary trust is right for your circumstances.
+Our Northern Beaches wills and estate planning lawyers can help you decide whether your will including a testamentary trust is appropriate for your circumstances.

-Speak to a Northern Beaches Will & Estate Lawyer today
+Speak to a Northern Beaches Wills & Estate Planning Lawyer today.